 Display tags: shows the tags assigned to post.

-The options are used to display elements on Blog page
+This options are used to display elements on Blog page and post archives.

 Spacing: the external margins or “streets” between the columned-squares of the grid.
 Select from 0 (no margin) to 3, respecting the Bootstrap margin class (4 and 5 not included because it reduces too much the size of the squares).